Australian National University (ANU) Medical School Summary

 There are 3 possible paths to medicine at ANU.

-Path 1 - Bachelor degree, Honours, Masters by research or PhD (any degree, any university).
+Path 1 - Bachelor degree or higher (any degree, any university).

 There are no prerequisite undergraduate degrees and no requirement for undergraduate degrees to have been completed at ANU, so this means, if you have a Bachelor degree from any recognised university, you're able to apply.